-Eastern Kentucky University’s Manchester campus hosted more than four hundred middle-schoolers from Clay and Owsley counties Thursday for a question and answer session with college athletes.
-The “Colonels for Education” event was a collaboration between Berea College’s GEAR UP program, Eastern Kentucky University, and Clay and Owsley Counties’ school districts.
+Eastern Kentucky University’s Manchester campus hosted more than 400 middle schoolers from Clay and Owsley counties on September 13 for a question-and-answer session with college athletes.
+The “Colonels for Education” event was a collaboration between Berea College’s GEAR UP program, Eastern Kentucky University, and Clay and Owsley County school districts.

-Representatives from EKU’s men’s and women’s basketball teams, as well as baseball and softball teams, took the stage to answer students’ questions about college, and to encourage the 7th and 8th graders to start thinking about higher education in middle school.
+Representatives from EKU’s men’s and women’s basketball teams, as well as baseball and softball teams, took the stage to answer students’ questions about college, and to encourage the seventh and eighth graders to start thinking about higher education while they’re still in middle school.

 Jason Stein, EKU’s baseball coach, reinforced the program’s mission in his comments to the students.
 Stein explained that on average, college graduates earn more money than high school graduates, and even live longer.
 He also recommended that the students begin the process of mastering a skill at a young age, since research shows that it takes roughly 10,000 hours, or ten years of work to do so.